gpuweb/WSL/Spec/source/index.rst

         #.
 It must have exactly two arguments
         #.
 Its return type must be a pointer type
         #.
-Its first argument must be an array reference type
+Its first argument must be a pointer type
         #.
 Its second argument must be one of ``uchar``, ``ushort``, ``uint``, ``char``, ``short`` or ``int``

    #.
 Else if the name of the function is ``operator++`` or ``operator--``